FSCDA DRESSAGE CHAMPIONSHIPS ~ CONDITIONS OF ENTRY – Updated 26th August 2018

 COMPETITION – It is the responsibility of all competitors to be aware of the Rules of this Competition, which will be held in accordance with the current EA dressage rules (as amended).
 These can be found on the EA website.
-This event follows the EA categories of Closed Unrestricted (open to financial members of FSCDA and/or EA), Closed Restricted (open to financial members of FSCDA only), and Official Competitive (must be a financial member of EA and horses and ponies must have current registration with EA).
+This event follows the new EA category of Closed Unrestricted and Closed Restricted.
 The FSCDA Organising Committee reserves the right to alter, amend or cancel any section of the program without notice.

 DRAW – The draw will be emailed to the Club’s Members and posted on the FSCDA website www.fscda.com.au by the Friday afternoon prior to the event.
 Draw position cannot be changed without permission of the Organising Committee.
 It is the competitor’s responsibility to check the draw upon arrival as it may vary.
 Times will be strictly adhered to.
 The time on the draw is the time you should enter the arena at A, not the time you report to the judge.
 Failure to ride on time can result in elimination.